elixirschool/elixirschool/_posts/2019-05-24-live-view-with-channels.md

 // assets/js/app.js
 import LiveSocket from "phoenix_live_view"

-let chatId = window.location.pathname.split("/")[2] // just a hack to get the chatId from the route
+let chatId = window.location.pathname.split("/")[2] // just a hack to get the chatId from the route, there are definitely better ways to do this!

 const liveSocket = new LiveSocket("/live")
 liveSocket.connect()